 Both outlets report that Pence plans to promote the White House's "maximum pressure" policy on North Korea, encouraging allies to maintain hardline positions, and emphasize North Korea's autocracy and brutality as Pyongyang pursues positive media coverage.

 North Korea is sending its ceremonial leader, King Yong Nam, to the Pyeongchang Winter Olympics, where he will meet with South Korean President Moon Jae-in.
 As NPR's Scott Neuman reports, that trip comes "amid somewhat eased tensions between the bitter rivals."

 The two Koreas are marching under unified flag in the opening ceremonies.
 Reuters reports that there are growing hopes that inter-Korean talks might be possible during the Games.

 But North Korea held a military parade, projecting belligerence, even as it prepared for its Olympics charm offensive.
-Jung Pak, a senior fellow at Brookings Institution Center for East Asia Policy Studies, gave NPR his analysis last month:
+Jung Pak, a senior fellow at Brookings Institution Center for East Asia Policy Studies, gave NPR her analysis last month:

 "I've been likening the North Korean participation in the Olympics as kind of like The Wedding Crashers, where they just storm in, guzzle everybody's champagne, other people's food and then they're going to leave a mess behind.
 And nothing they've said since Kim Jong Un's New Year's address has suggested that they're going to be talking about their nuclear weapons program at all.
 In fact, they've not had any pressure from South Korea or anybody in terms of talking about nuclear weapons."